openshift/microshift/test/README.md

 earlier.
 Blueprints and images are reused between scenarios.
 Refer to "Image Blueprints" above for details.

-Scenarios use kickstart templates from the `kickstart-templates` directory.
+Scenarios use kickstart templates from the `./test/kickstart-templates` directory.
 Kickstart templates are reused between scenarios.

-All of the functions that act as the scenario API are run in the context of `scenario.sh` and can therefore use any functions defined there.
+All of the functions that act as the scenario API are run in the context of `./test/bin/scenario.sh` and can therefore use any functions defined there.

 #### scenario_create_vms